Gallicchio-Lab/AToM-OpenMM/docs/theory/index.md

 The same idea extends to RBFE.
 One ligand is placed in solution and another in the binding site, and the alchemical coordinate transformation swaps their positions.
 ABFE and RBFE therefore use the same underlying idea: the physical meaning changes from translation of one ligand to coordinate swapping of two molecular partners.

 Because the transformation is applied to coordinates, ATM can use standard molecular topologies and standard OpenMM energy functions.
-This is one of the central advantages of the method: the molecular mechanics potential does not need custom alchemical pair potentials to represent the endpoint states.
+This is one of the central advantages of the method: it can be applied with any potential energy function &mdash; fixed-charge and polarizable potentials, neural network potentials, implicit solvent models, etc.&mdash; without any customization and with standard chemical topologies.

 ## Perturbation Function